-€-16,162 thousand was used for operating activities in the 2018 financial year.
-The difference compared with the pre-tax loss of €17,565 thousand resulted in particular from non-cash expense items such as straight-line depreciation and amortization and ESOP, on the income side and a reduction in the other current assets.
-In the 2017 prior-year period, cash flows from operating activities came to €-8,541 thousand, with a pre-tax loss of €10,927 thousand.
+€-12,698 thousand was used for operating activities in the 2019 financial year.
+The difference compared with the pre-tax loss of €13,856 thousand resulted in particular from non-cash expense items such as straight-line depreciation and amortization and the Employee Stock Option Programs (ESOP).
+In 2018, cash flows from operating activities came to €-16,162 thousand, with a pre-tax loss of €17,565 thousand.